 - What times to post

 That’s exactly how you should view this guide.
-It will talk about how many posts + when to make those posts and how often you should post on social media.
+It will talk about social media frequency, the best times to post, and how often to post on social media.

 However, instead of curating the available research on this topic, we’ll tell you exactly what works on social media.
-And, it’s not what you think.
-So what is it?
 In short, it’s a triple-decker to achieving your social media objectives including:

-What’s more, instead of a formulaic approach, we favour diving into your social media analytics to understand when your audience is most engaged and, subsequently, when you should post on each channel.
+Instead of a formulaic approach, we favor diving into your social media analytics to understand when your audience is most engaged and, subsequently, when you should post on each channel.
+Quality content should be shared as frequently as you can consistently produce it.
+This is still true for 2022 and it will never change.

-So, the right way to use this guide is to understand and digest each of the principles that we’ll layout for you, test out some posting timings and frequency, and find out your ideal answer to how often you should post on social media.
+So, the right way to use this guide is to understand and digest each of the principles that we’ll lay out for you, test out some posting timings and frequency, and find out your ideal answer to how often you should post on social media.
+Using this information, you can go on to develop a social media posting plan from here.

 The correct answer to this depends on a couple of factors such as: